In 2019, Animal Outlook released the first-ever undercover exposé of salmon aquaculture in the U.S.

 Our investigator worked inside Cooke Aquaculture in Bingham, Maine, exposing senseless violence against these sentient animals at an industrial Atlantic salmon hatchery supplying Martha Stewart’s new True North Seafood line.

-COK’s groundbreaking video takes you beneath the surface of the factory farming of fish, revealing putrid conditions breeding disease as well as widespread cruelty to fish intensively crowded in barren tanks.
+The groundbreaking video takes you beneath the surface of fish factory farming and reveals putrid conditions, rampant disease and widespread cruelty to fish intensively crowded in barren tanks.

 The plight of fish often goes unseen and unheard, but our new exposé brings to light the dire lack of protection for millions of animals raised for food.

-In the light of rapid climate change and environmental threats, many people are rightly worried about our oceans.
-COK’s newest investigation reveals the cost of massive demand for fish: extreme factory farming.
+In light of climate change and environmental threats, many people are rightly worried about our oceans.
+Our investigation reveals the cost of the massive demand for fish: Extreme factory farming.
 Working inside Cooke Aquaculture, our investigator witnessed shocking conditions with consequences for both farmed fish and consumers.